 4. What are the different types and colours of gold?

 Not to be confused with diamond carats, the caratage of your gold (represented by ct or kt) refers to the amount of pure gold in the alloy.
 Almost all gold jewellery is made with an alloy, which means the gold is blended with another metal.
 This is because gold in its pure form (24kt) is too malleable for jewellery, and an alloy helps to hold its shape.

-While higher numbers indicate a higher percentage of pure gold, options like 10kt and 14kt are more durable and resistant to scratching (they also come at a more affordable price point).
+While higher numbers indicate a higher percentage of pure gold, options like 10kt and 14kt offer a beautiful balance of durability, purity, and affordability.
 10kt, 14kt, and 18kt gold are all popular options for engagement rings.

 Alloys are also used to create different shades of gold.
 At Michael Hill we offer stunning engagement rings in every shade including yellow gold, white gold, and rose gold.

 Once you have an idea of the perfect engagement ring style, as well as the best diamond and gold options for you or for your partner, explore our wide range of rings or book an appointment with our expert team to take the next steps.